schmijos/sudox/README.md

 # Sudo-X

-This Sudoku solver written in Pascal was my Matura project in 2006.
+This Sudoku solver written in Pascal was my Matura project in 2006 at Gymnasium Friedberg.

 It's consisting of a GUI where you can generate new Sudokus, solve them and get help if you don't know further.
 The Sudoku generation is achieved by using [Knuth's Algorith X](https://en.wikipedia.org/wiki/Knuth%27s_Algorithm_X) and backtracking.